mxcl/PromiseKit/Documentation/CommonPatterns.md

 control over the underlying tasks.
 If you need to cancel an underlying task, you need to cancel the underlying task!

+**Important**: Errors which conform to the `CancellableError` protocol do *not* trigger the `.catch` block.
+Cancelation is neither success nor failure.
+Hence this behavior.
+Instead use a finally if you need to do some clean up.

 > The library [CancellablePromiseKit](https://github.com/johannesd/CancellablePromiseKit) extends the concept of Promises to fully cover cancellable tasks.

 ## Retry / Polling